The False Subtlety of the Four Syllogistic Figures: Section II

-Kant declared that the primary, universal rule of all affirmative ratiocination is: A predicate of a predicate is a predicate of the subject (grammar).
+Kant declared that the primary, universal rule of all affirmative ratiocination is: A predicate of a predicate is a predicate of the subject.

 The primary, universal rule of all negative ratiocination is: Whatever is inconsistent with the predicate of a subject is inconsistent with the subject.

 Because proof is possible only through ratiocination, these rules can't be proved.
 Such a proof would assume the truth of these rules and would therefore be circular.
 However, it can be shown that these rules are the primary, universal rules of all ratiocination.
 This can be done by showing that other rules, that were thought to be primary, are based on these rules.

 The dictum de omni is the highest principle of affirmative syllogisms.
 It says: Whatever is universally affirmed of a concept is also affirmed of everything contained under it.
 This is grounded on the rule of affirmative ratiocination.
 A concept that contains other concepts has been abstracted from them and is a predicate.
 Whatever belongs to this concept is a predicate of other predicates and therefore a predicate of the subject.

 The dictum de nullo says: Whatever is denied of a concept is also denied of everything that is contained under it.
 The concept is a predicate that has been abstracted from the concepts that are contained under it.
 Whatever is inconsistent with this concept is inconsistent with the subject and therefore also with the predicates of the subject.
 This is based on the rule of negative ratiocination.